ACADEMIC & CLINICAL BACKGROUND

 Attending Psychiatrist, New York State Psychiatric Institute (2004-2006)

-Assistant Clinical Professor of Psychiatry (volunteer faculty), Dept of Psychiatry and Human Behavior, UCI (2007 to present)
+Associate Clinical Professor of Psychiatry (volunteer faculty), Dept of Psychiatry and Human Behavior, UCI (2007 to June 2017, Assistant Clinical Professor; June 2017, Associate Clinical Professor)

 Dr. Choy has been working in the field of college mental health since 2006.
 She is the Chief Psychiatrist at the University of California, Irvine (UC Irvine), Counseling Center.
 She currently serves as chair of the Lead Psychiatrists group at the University of California campuses.
 She was presented with the Staff Appreciation and Recognition Award (STAR) award in 2013 for her outstanding work as psychiatrist and her role as Interim Clinical Director of the Counseling Center in 2012-2013.
 At the Counseling Center, Dr. Choy works with a team of mental health professionals to provide psychiatric services to undergraduates, graduates and medical students at UC Irvine.